-Two Months with the Leica Q
+cover image for Two months with the Leica Q

-Two Months with the Leica Q
+Two months with the Leica Q

-My Start in Photography
+My start in photography

 When I began my foray into the craft of photography in 2007, I shot on a bulky Canon DSLR with a few lenses.
 As I started to gravitate towards candid and street photography, I realized that there are far better tools for the job.
 While the DSLR has all of the features I wanted, it also has a lot of features I didn’t need.
 Hence, the interface, both physical and digital, is far too complicated.